 He developed an approach of working out the business processes needed, documenting them as software and having them available for managing revisions of or additions to procedures, or spot checking when required.

-Promapp began as Process Management App, soon shortened to Promapp.
+Nintex Promapp began as Process Management App, soon shortened to Nintex Promapp.
 "I hired software developers, within a year or so we had the first dollars rolling in, said Mr Seselj.
-Using self-funded growth, Promapp has in excess of 300 clients including a bunch of local government councils and about 30 staff members.
+Using self-funded growth, Nintex Promapp has in excess of 300 clients including a bunch of local government councils and about 30 staff members.

-For ease of access, Promapp opted for externally stored software.
+For ease of access, Nintex Promapp opted for externally stored software.
 "We're a cloud application," said Mr Seselj.
 "We were cloud before cloud existed.

 "We're very search driven – because we're cloud, you can search in other places and pull it back.
 Aussies and Kiwis don't go looking for help, but if it's there they will use it.